What are the differences?

 There are several advantages in off-road use:

-- Higher level of grip and comfort (Tubeless tires can be used with a lower tire preasure.)
+- Higher level of grip and comfort (Tubeless tires can be used with a lower tire pressure.)

-- The roll resistance is lower (The tube doesn't rub on the inside of the tire.)
+- Lower roll resistance (The tube doesn't rub against the inside of the tire.)

 - Less rotating weight